England

 • Recommendation: leave at least one evening for a concert, pub, theatre or spontaneous wandering.

-7 days · London, Oxford or Cambridge
+7 days · London + Oxford or Cambridge

-One week is a very good frame for London with one or two day trips.
 Windsor is the easiest option, while Oxford or Cambridge add an academic, more classically English feeling.

 2. Day 5: Windsor as an easy day trip.